JeremyHudson43/HudsonRepo/README.md

 ``MeanOfBigramQuantity`` - finds the average occurences of certain bigrams (word pairs) to determine topic discussion freqeuncy.

-``NLTKGensimHybrid`` -  used to produce topic modelsusing processed data from the NLTK that produces an LDA model using Gensim modules.
+``NLTKGensimHybrid`` -  used to produce topic models using processed data from the NLTK that produces an LDA model using Gensim modules.

 ``BigramFinder`` - simply finds all occurences of bigrams in a text document and prints them to an excel notebook.